 If this does not work, the doctor or dermatologist may try switching the type of antibiotic before moving on to other treatments.

 Contraceptive pills are a common off-label acne treatment for female patients (examples of this include Co-Cyprindiol and the Dianette Pill).
-For severe or stubborn back acne, a doctor may also prescribe antibiotics or a drug called spironolactone alongside the contraceptive.
+If your back acne is severe or stubborn, a doctor may also prescribe antibiotics or a drug called spironolactone alongside the contraceptive.

 Isotretinoin is a highly effective medication that works by reducing swelling and sebum oil production, and fighting bacteria.
 The side effects can be serious, however.
 Anyone taking isotretinoin will require a doctor’s regular supervision.